nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 Thanks to Tech With Tim for this details [tutorial](https://www.youtube.com/watch?v=dam0GPOAvVI&t=407s&ab_channel=TechWithTim)

-I used **Python Virtual Envinronment** to have all of the dependencies tracked via `requirements.txt` along the way to build Docker image later on.
+I used a **Python virtual environment** to track all dependencies via `requirements.txt`, facilitating the subsequent creation of a Docker image.

 ```bash
 python -m venv .\venv